Bounce Notification – Types, what causes them, how to set up and how it works?

-Reasons for getting an email bounce notification can be many; starting from email address has been changed, the domain has been changed, the mailbox is full etc. We can categorize the email bounces into two main categories –
+There can be many reasons for receiving an email bounce notification; some common ones being email address has been changed, the domain has been changed, the mailbox is full, etc. However, the two main broad categories are –

 - Unknown user: This can be a reason when the mailbox exists no longer, mail provider is shut down or the email address is not valid or may be a portion of the email address is not valid.